 When a person has partial-onset seizures, we understand that the cost of antiseizure medication is the last thing they want to worry about.
-With the APTIOM savings program, patients could pay as little as a $10 co-pay.*
+The APTIOM Savings Programs provide options for your patients.*

-†For qualifying patients only.
+‡For qualifying patients only.
 Restrictions apply.
-Limit 1 voucher per patient.
+Limit 1 voucher per patient per lifetime.
 See program rules and eligibility requirements below.

 Select the material type, quantity, and shipping information below.
 Then click Request Savings Materials.